 However, if a parent is present when the police approach the child or police ask permission in advance, a parent can refuse to allow the child to be interviewed.
 A lawyer (hired by the parent) also can refuse an interview on a child's behalf.

 Children themselves can refuse to be questioned and can also request that a lawyer or a parent be present during any questioning.
-If police, including officers on the street and school police officers, begin questioning a child and the child requests that she be allowed to call a parent or have a parent present, the police should stop and allow her to do so.
+If police begin to question the child and the child asks for a parent, the police should stop and allow the child to contact their parent.

-Parents may be hesitant to allow their children to talk to police about a crime for many reasons.
+Parents might be hesitant to allow their child to talk to police about a crime for many reasons.
 As a parent, you might be concerned that police questioning and being part of a police investigation or criminal case could have a traumatic effect on your child.
 In some situations, a parent might worry about someone retaliating against the child.
-If the crime was violent and recent, many parents will focus on keeping their child calm and safe, and will expect that talking with the police will further upset the child.
+If the crime was violent and recent, many parents will focus on keeping their child calm and safe and would prefer to not further upset the child with a police interview.

-Most of the time, you have the right to make choices for your child about whether the police will interview him or whether he will become involved in a criminal case.
-If you have your child in counseling and the counselor agrees that a police interview could traumatize or otherwise harm your child, the police and prosecutor's office probably will respect your wishes, but this is not automatic or guaranteed in every case.
+Most of the time, parents have the right to make choices for their child regarding police interviews and testifying or cooperating in a criminal case.
+If your child is in counseling and the counselor agrees that a police interview could traumatize or otherwise harm your child, the police and prosecutor's office probably will respect your wishes, but this is not automatic or guaranteed in every case.

 If you have questions about allowing police to question your child about witnessing or being the victim of a crime, contact an attorney for advice about how to handle the situation.
 An attorney will know whether you must allow police to interview your child and what safeguards the police must use to avoid traumatizing your child.